phospr/collection-refiner/README.md

 # Phospr\CollectionRefiner

-Making your collections a tad more refined
+*Making your collections more refined*